 - Data Loading and Unloading

 - Data Encryption

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page xli:Line 84:

 to_char( round( run1/decode( run2, 0, to_number(0), run2) *100,2 ), '99,999.99' )